 P.S.
 “That’s all that would be in my Osiris boxes…D3s.” — Geo Moya

 Swooshy pants paired with a backwards hat would make anyone outside of a few Philly skaters and Keenan Milton look like an uncover cop.
 Though swooshy pants were standard issue for the entire TSA team circa 1998, when you watch footage of them now, most of those dudes look like Union Square ravers that just took up breakdancing.
-Pulling off swooshy pants is best left to the expertise of black dudes, which is why these two lines from the first Chocolate video are great.
+Pulling off swooshy pants is best left to the expertise of Keenan, which is why these two lines from the first Chocolate video are great.

 There’s a reason people scream out “Muska!” whenever someone does a trick with a backpack on, and it’s because the dude crooked grinded a skatepark rail with one on while holding a boom box.